 Many finance executives want to improve their department’s effectiveness in order to play a more strategic role in their company.
 However, frequently they find at least three serious challenges to achieving this sort of finance transformation.
 One is that too much time and resources are devoted to purely mechanical tasks.
 Another is that the information executives need is not always available immediately.
 A third is that they lack the data (which is unavailable or too difficult to access), the analytic tools or both to do rapid contingency planning.
 One area in the Office of Finance that needs particular attention is treasury, as I commented recently.
 Treasury management is a challenge because it’s highly detailed and demands complete accuracy.
 These requirements make it an area that can benefit from more automation.

-Topics: Predictive Analytics, Controller, credit, debt, Kyriba Financial Performance Management, strategic finance, Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), cash, spreadsheet, treasurer, treasury
+Topics: Predictive Analytics, Office of Finance, Controller, credit, debt, Kyriba Financial Performance Management, Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), cash management

 Along with other aspects of the finance organization, there’s increasing emphasis on having the treasury function play more of a strategic role in the organization.
 Typically, Treasury is charged with keeping track of and managing cash.
 Especially in larger organizations, this can be complicated because of multiple bank accounts, complex financing requirements and many methods of receiving and making payments; the complexity deepens when more than one currency is used across multiple jurisdictions, which also can pose regulatory issues.
 Treasury’s primary directive is to ensure that all funds are accounted for and that there is sufficient cash on hand each day to meet operating requirements.
 To accomplish this, finance professionals must perform key analytic tasks accurately to produce a clear picture of cash inflows and cash requirements.
 Analysis often is challenging because these numbers are constantly changing and because the process of collecting, analyzing and reporting all the data can be excessively time-consuming if done manually.
 This is a situation perfectly suited for dedicated applications that automatically manage the data needed to orchestrate treasury processes and provide analysis to inform decisions.
 Yet our benchmark research finds that more than half (56%) of companies with more than 1,000 employees either use spreadsheets exclusively or employ them heavily in conjunction with a treasury application.

-Topics: Predictive Analytics, Controller, credit, debt, strategic finance, Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), cash, Financial Performance Management, spreadsheet, treasurer, treasury
+Topics: Predictive Analytics, Office of Finance, Controller, credit, debt, Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), cash management, Financial Performance Management

 At this year’s Global Pricing Forum, host Nomis Solutions announced the availability of its Discretion Manager software, which supports dynamic price negotiations.
 The annual event brings together thought leaders and practitioners interested in pricing.
 Nomis currently has 17 of the largest 100 banks as customers.
 With more customers, this year’s event had larger attendance than last year’s.